AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 <!-- .element: class="fragment" -->

 Notes:
 Addy Osmani mentions that there's a cost beyond just downloading the code; parsing and compiling can take 2 to 5 times longer.
 So, that 2.4MB bundle?
 Your users are actually feeling it like a 10MB download.
-This is especially true on mobile devices, and even more so here in Italy, where network conditions can vary.
+This is especially true on mobile devices, and even more so here in Marrakech, where network conditions can vary.
 (Pause, gesture to GIF) We all know this feeling, right?
 That endless waiting... it's a universal pain.
 This isn't just about abstract numbers; it's about real user experience.

 --

 **Especially on mobile.
-Even in Italy. 🇮🇹**
+Even in Marrakech. ��**

 ![Waiting](https://media.giphy.com/media/tXL4FHPSnVJ0A/giphy.gif)

 <!-- .element: class="fragment" -->

 Notes:
 Addy Osmani's Law of JavaScript tells us there's a cost beyond just downloading the code; parsing and compiling can take 2 to 5 times longer.
 So, that 2.4MB bundle?
 Your users are actually feeling it like a 10MB download.
-This is especially true on mobile devices, and even more so here in Italy, where network conditions can vary.
+This is especially true on mobile devices, and even more so here in Marrakech, where network conditions can vary.
 (Pause, gesture to GIF) We all know this feeling, right?
 That endless waiting... it's a universal pain.
 This isn't just about abstract numbers; it's about real user experience.

 ---